jenkinsci/multibranch-action-triggers-plugin/README.md

     in your repository, this value will be "MyMultiBranchPipeline/master".
     - You can use this variable for your needs in your scripts/pipelines.

-    Example screenshot:
+    Example screenshots:

     ![8a](images/matp8a.png)

     ![8b](images/matp8b.png)

-7. Whenever the Multi Branch Pipeline deletes a run, the Jobs that you defined in "Run Delete Event" will be executed.
+7. Whenever the Multi Branch Pipeline deletes a run (either by deleting the run, or by deleting the complete branch), or whenever a run is deleted manually, the Jobs that you defined in "Run Delete Event" will be executed.
    Additionally to the parameters which are passed on branch creation or deletion, two other parameters ("SOURCE_RUN_NUMBER" and "SOURCE_RUN_DISPLAY_NAME") are passed to the triggered job(s).